Testimonial of a HIV Positive

-Claudio SS - Webmaster, 38 years - A Seropositive since 30anos - Piracicaba / SP
+Claudio SS - Webmaster, 38 years old - A positive since the 30anos - Piracicaba / SP

 PS The person to whom I referred to as my beloved wife, whose name I have not engraved before and not now, was a kind of private demon I had who came to the supreme point of saying, “What a sickness of shit you have” !